capncodewash/docs-1/sources/oxtrust/configuration.md

   completion is shown here.

 * _Updates at the Last Run:_ This shows the total number of users who have been updated in the last Cache Refresh cycle.
-For example an user who has any of his attribute updated will show up here.
+For example, a user who has any of his attribute updated will show up here.

 * _Problem at the Last Run:_ This shows the number of users who have